apple/foundationdb/documentation/sphinx/source/performance.rst

 * **Reads**.
 Individual reads should take under 1 ms with moderate loads.
 If a transaction performs many reads by waiting for each to complete before starting the next, however, these small latencies can add up.
 You can thus reduce total latency (and potentially :ref:`conflicts <conflict-ranges>`) by doing as many of your reads as possible in parallel.
 FoundationDB supports non-blocking reads, so it's easy to perform reads without waiting on them.

 * **Commit**.
 Transactions that perform writes must be committed, and the commit will not succeed until the transaction is durable with full replication.
-This latency will average under 3 ms with moderate loads.
+This latency should average under 3 ms with moderate loads.
 Only a small part of this latency impacts transaction :ref:`conflicts <conflict-ranges>`.

 Throughput (per core)
 =====================